 Lafayette School was located at 17th and West Street and was built in the late 1860s.

 The Lafayette Grammar School was one of the first schools built in Oakland.
 Lafayette even housed Oakland High School in 1869.

-Lafayette Grammar School was named in the honor of Marquis de Lafayette, a French military leader, and statesman, who fought on the side of the colonists during a part in the American Revolution.
+Lafayette Grammar School was named in honor of Marquis de Lafayette, a French military leader and statesman who fought on the side of the colonists during a part in the American Revolution.

 Lafayette Grammar School later changed its name to Lafayette Elementary School.

 A brand new school was dedicated in October of 1949.
-Constructed at a cost of $594,825, the new school has 22 classrooms, a kindergarten, and an auditorium.
+Constructed at the cost of $594,825, the new school has 22 classrooms, a kindergarten, and an auditorium.